cfengine/documentation/reference/promise-types/roles.markdown

 ### authorize

-**Description**: List of public-key user names that are allowed to activate the promised class during remote agent activation
+**Description:** List of public-key user names that are allowed to activate the promised class during remote agent activation

 Part of Role Based Access Control (RBAC) in CFEngine.
 The users listed